 Buying Pet Amphibians

-If you’re looking for amphibians for sale from breeders or pet stores, you’ll find that prices vary widely, but typically you’ll pay more for types with more distinctive markings.
-Age is also a factor, as babies are generally cheaper than adults in their peak.
+If you're looking for amphibians for sale from breeders or pet stores, you'll find that prices vary widely, but typically you'll pay more for types with more distinctive markings.
+Age is also a factor, as babies are generally cheaper than adults at their peak.

 What You'll Need Before You Buy